WAdama/nas_shares_info/README.md

 ![Screenshot1](./images/nas_shares_info.png)

-The configuration file must contain two entries:
+The configuration file must contain entries for volume and shares in JSON format:

 ```
-VOLUME=volume1 #Volume where the shares are located
-SHARES=(Share1 Share2 Share3) #The share(s) to monitor
+{
+  "VOLUME": "volume1",
+  "SHARES": [
+    "Share1",
+    "Share2",
+    "Share3"
+  ]
+}
 ```
 For each share the script will at least create one channel.
 If you have activated the Recycle Bin for a share also a channel for this Recycle Bin will be created.